bastien8060/SLE/README.md

 If you are running under another OS, then you can compile the code yourself with a C++ compiler.
 The file to compile is `main.cpp`.
 In case you are running under any issues, feel free to post a new issue in the issues tab of this repository.
 We might be able to cross compile the code for your system or find a solution.

-**Edit: Since last commit, Windows support has been temporarily dropped while a fix is being addressed to it.
-When it will work again, GNU/Linux and Windows will have two separate branches.**
+**Edit: Since last commit, Windows support has been temporarily dropped while a fix is being addressed to tjis platform.
+When it will work again, GNU/Linux and Windows will have two separate branches, and this message will be supressed.**

 ## Usage/Demo